 - How can you look confident without actually feeling it?
 First, know that you are amazing.
 You're strong and independent.
 Smile.
 Walk with your head up and shoulders back.
 Look alert.
 Stand strong.
 All this will translate into you feeling confident as well.
 Read Solo Travel Safety: 10 Ways to Look Confident.

 - What are your favorite destinations?

 - I love mountains so Patagonia, Austria, western Canada, even the Lake District of the UK have been wonderful destinations.

 - My favorite city.
 This is the difficult question that people like to ask.
 I would have to say New York because I return there again and again and still find it interesting.
 But I find that most cities are interesting.
 I often say that I’ve never met a destination I didn’t like.
 For New York, read: Affordable New York City: 32+ Free and Low-Cost Tips.

-- Anything you would advise women not to do when traveling alone?
-Stay in public.
+- Anything you would advise women traveling alone?
+First, read our posts on Solo Female Travel.
+But, my number one tip is to stay in public.
 Don't go out of the public sphere with someone you've known only a short time.
 This is very important.
 In a different culture, while traveling and feeling quite liberated, one can make errors in judgment.
 If an error is made in a public space you will have the protection of other people around you.
 In private, you don't.
 I think it's important to keep priorities in perspective.
 They are:

 - Your body

 - Your key lessons learned from traveling the world?
 Most people are good, generous, and caring.
 It’s a big, wonderful world.